sajadn/posterior-collapse-list/README.md

 | Cyclical Annealing Schedule: A Simple Approach to Mitigating KL Vanishing       | No             | 2019             | 10-       |

-Some paper observed posterior collapse for a particular task and tried to alleviate it mostly by KL-annealing.
+Some papers observed posterior collapse for a particular task and tried to alleviate it mostly by KL-annealing:

 | Paper                                              | Implementation | Publication Year | Citation |
 | ---------------------------------------------------| -------------- | ---------------- | -------- |